 Instead of a solid core, we divide the core into small sheets and laminate them with synthetic epoxy resins.
 This only increases the electrical resistance of core without affecting the permeability, thus reduces the eddy current loss significantly.

 Accommodation Of Other Losses

 Collectively aforementioned factors are called Iron losses of a transformer, other losses are called Copper losses and stray losses.
-Copper losses are load dependent so power transformers are designed to have maximum efficiency near full load because maxima of efficiency curve is located where both iron and core losses are same.
+Copper losses are load-dependent so power transformers are designed to have maximum efficiency near full load because maxima of efficiency curve is located where both iron and core losses are the same.
 However, distribution transformers have maximum efficiency near 50~70% of full load.